cdesouza02/Lab-Notebook/Coral-Lab-Notebook/BEL_CBC/ITS2/ITS2 Plan 3.28.2025.md

+Ho: bleaching and disease have no effect on changes in the coral host microbiome

 - Kira recommended against psba next gen as there isn’t a universal primer across genera that works.
 	- instead use sanger sequencing to sequence psba products
 - caleb